Billing metric definitions

 The trial conversion rate = (Total subscriptions that converted from trial to paid in the last 30 days) / (Total trials that ended in the last 30 days) |

-During the month, 100 new trials were created and 15 trials converted.
-The trial conversion rate equals 15 divided by 100, or 15%
+For example, during a 30-day period, 100 trials ended and 15 trials converted.
+The trial conversion rate equals 15 divided by 100, or 15%.

 Subscriber churn rate